How to step down but not out

 In their view, often the business leader waits too long to begin to relinquish control when energy levels start declining and decisions become more difficult to make.
 Elaine Froese, certified life coach, and columnist, based in Boissevain, Man., says the need to control sometimes gets in the way.

 “Rivalry with the next generation can slow down the easing-out process.
 You might be thinking, ‘What if I turn the farm over to my son and he does better than I did?’
 If you get into that kind of downward-spiral thinking, letting go becomes a whole lot more difficult.”

-Voeller, Fairburn and Thompson say: “If waiting until old age or ill heath becomes your operational reality, you may find that you don’t have the steam to effectively play your role or that the hand-over has come too late for both the business and the next generation.”
+Voeller, Fairburn, and Thompson said: “If waiting until old age or ill health becomes your operational reality, you may find that you don’t have the steam to effectively play your role or that the hand-over has come too late for both the business and the next generation.”

 Experts say that at about age 60, most people start considering what retirement plans will look like.
 Not addressing this head-on creates anxiety in the business and in the family.

 “Generally speaking, it is better to choose your successor(s) sooner rather than later because effective leadership transitions don’t happen overnight – typically, they take from five years or more,” says Froese.